Kill0geR/Pytheas22/README.md

 Additional
 ==========
-* Works only on Linux
+* Works on Linux and Windows
+* It takes around 1.11 seconds to scan a list with 31 elements

 * Pytheas22 is very easy to use.